uvarc/workshop-site/content/lesson/python_shortcourse/Python_Introduction.md

 into the editor pane, it is a script and you must run it in order for the command to be carried out.
 Click the green arrow to run the current script.

 You can also type commands directly into the iPython console.
 Just as with JupyterLab, if you type an expression its value will be printed.
-You might wonder, why would I type commands directly into the iPython console?
-There are many reasons, but know that when you run your code either in the editor or console, new variables and objects are created and now living in the memory of your computer.
-These new variables are now immediately accessible by python.
-This is significant because sometimes it can take a while to run your code.
-If you realize you made a mistake in your code or want to test something on the fly, editing and re-running your script from the editor can be very time consuming.
-If you run a script and then want to modify, test, experiment with your data, you can do so much more quickly coding directly into the console.

 Type the following directly into the console.